 - Call-to-action button available

 - Livestream webinars on all social media platforms

 - Costlier than its competitors

 Price: The price varies as per your demands.
 It’s free for the first 30-days and costs $49/month for up to 100 participants.

 12. Google Hangouts

-One of the easiest and safest in this list, Google Hangouts has all the necessary features one can need in a webinar.
+One of the easiest and safest on this list, Google Hangouts has all the necessary features one can need in a webinar.
 And the best part?
-Its free.
+It is free.
 You can access this using your web browser or mobile app.

-This is not the ordinary webinar option for a large audience.
+This is not an ordinary webinar option for a large audience.
 Key features here include:

 - Live stream to large users using YouTube